mxkopy/vae/README.md

 # Variational Autoencoders
 The latent space of an autoencoder is basically the model's 'internal representation' of some data.
 It's not a given, though, that this represenation is organized in any meaningful way.

-VAEs solve this problem by regularizing (i.e. smoothing) latent representations according to the Kullback-Leibler distance.
-This forces data points that are more alike closer together within latent space.
-And this lets you smoothly interpolate between images, which can be useful for generative tasks.
+VAEs solve this problem by regularizing (i.e. smoothing) latent representations by minimizing the Kullback-Leibler distance between them.
+This forces data points that are more alike to be closer together within latent space.
+And this lets you smoothly interpolate between data, which can be useful for generative tasks.

-The reason this works is because the model is learning a latent probability distribution, rather than fixed relationships.
+The reason this works is because the model is learning a latent probability distribution, rather than fixed relationships/points.
 By introducing randomness (variations!) into the input of the decoder, the effect of an individual data point is 'smoothed out' in latent space.

 Apparently, some probability distributions are better than others.
 Hence, I implemented the Dirichlet-VAE from https://arxiv.org/abs/1901.02739.